Matt95B/blog/aboutme.md

 title: About me
 ---

-My name is Mathieu Beaugrand and I am a Senior Solution Engineer at Omnissa.
+My name is Mathieu Beaugrand, I am a Senior Solution Engineer at Omnissa.

 IT consultant with 17+ years of experience specialising in Modern Workplace and End User Computing (EUC) technologies.
 Passionate about technology and driven by innovation, I thrive on helping organisations exceed their goals by crafting efficient, user-centric solutions.